brezanac/docker-amp-template/README.md

 # docker-amp-template

-A simple Docker Compose template to easily set up web projects that are based on the Apache/MySQL/PHP stack.
+A simple Docker Compose template to easily set up web projects that rely on the Apache/MySQL/PHP stack.

 The template is heavily based on [Dashtainer](https://github.com/jtreminio/dashtainer) with changes that focus on:

 - centralized configuration - most of the configuration is done by making changes to just one file (`.env`)
 - restructured layout - all Docker related resources are located inside the `.docker` folder, with `docker-compose.yml` being at a more traditional place (project root)
-- data loss protection - by storing volume data on the host, services such as MySQL are protected from accidental data loss through volume purging (prune) etc.
+- data loss protection - by storing volume data on the host, services such as MySQL are protected from accidental data loss through volume pruning etc.

+To avoid port management, this template also uses [Traefik](https://traefik.io/) as a reverse proxy by default.
+However a reverse proxy is not required and with some changes to this template it can be used completely independently.

 ## Usage

 ### Cloning the repository ###
-Clone the repository to a place where you want your project to reside.
+Clone the repository to a place where you want your project to be.

-**NOTE:** If you are using Windows please take a look at the [troubleshooting section](#troubleshooting) for a potential issue you might have while cloning the repository with Git `core.autocrlf` set to `true`.
+**NOTE:** If you are using Windows please take a look at the [troubleshooting section](#troubleshooting) for a potential issue you might encounter while cloning the repository with Git `core.autocrlf` set to `true`.

 ```
 git clone https://github.com/brezanac/docker-amp-template.git my_awesome_project